Tag: Arturia

 A Slam Edit… then the Exhausting version…

-We are both contributing synthetics, and percussion etc… Patrick via a wind controller and keys, (I think), im playing Bass, El guitar, µFreak and percussion and sound effects.
+We are both contributing synthetics, and percussion etc… Patrick via a wind controller and keys, (I think), while i’m playing Bass, Electric Guitar, µFreak and Percussion with some real time processing and sound effects.

 Mix is a mess because its a live performance and we have to manage as we go…